+Canaan Ngandu - African (Shona)

 Canaan Musiyiwa Ngandu was born on June 6th, 1972 to a family of eight in Goromonzi, Zimbabwe.
 He is of the Soko Murimirwa (Mukanya) totem.
-His first rural home was in Chiweshe Mashonganyika kraal Musiyiwa Village, but he grew up in Chitungwiza and did his primary education at Seke 11 Primary School from 1979 to 1985, and his secondary level at Seke 5 High School from 1986 to 1989.
+His first rural home was in Chiweshe Mashonganyika kraal Musiyiwa Village, but he grew up in Chitungwiza.
+He went to his primary school at Seke 11 Primary School between 1979 and 1985, and his secondary level at Seke 5 High School from 1986 to 1989.
 After school he worked as an assistant upholsterer in Msasa industrial Area until 1991, giving him a sense of good craftsmanship.

-Canaan enjoys visionary and creative combining nature with human feelings in both modern and cultural way of living.
-He carves abstract in figures, birds and heads.
+Canaan enjoys visionary and creative carving that combines nature with human feeling, as well as combining both modern and cultural lifestyles.
+He carves abstract figures, birds and heads.
 His sculptures are displayed across the world in Holland, Belgium, USA, United Kingdom, South Africa, Australia, Canada, Germany and around Zimbabwe.
 Canaan is happily married to Fenia and has a son Tashinga and daughter Chido.